reframejs/reframe/helpers/universal-adapter/readme.md

 ## Server adapters

-Allowing you to integrate with several server frameworks at once.
+The server adapters allow you to integrate with several server frameworks at once.

  - Express adapter: `@universal-adapter/express`
  - Hapi adapter: `@universal-adapter/hapi`